D9fal/Guess-Number-PPT-2-/README.md

 - ### First time user
   - As a first time user I want to understand the main purpose of the game.
-  - As a first time user I want to able to have positive experience therefore the game should not be too difficult.
+  - As a first time user I want to able to have positive experience therefore the game should give a clear path to win.
-  - As a first time user I want to be able to connect to the colors used in the game.
+  - As a first time user I want to be able to connect to connect

 - ### Returning User
   - As a returning user I want to easily save the score at the end of the game and return to improve the score.